 Master of Public Health (Executive Format)

-The Master of Public Health degree in Health Services Administration is an emphasis area in the Department of Community Health Sciences at The University of Southern Mississippi.
+The Master of Public Health degree in Health Services Administration is an emphasis area in the Department of Public Health at The University of Southern Mississippi.
 Known as the Executive MPH or EMPH, it is taught in the executive format with classes scheduled one weekend (Friday/Saturday) each month with the remaining coursework to be completed online.

 The Executive MPH is designed for health care professionals with at least three years’ experience who have reached a point in their career where they need the skills and knowledge to manage staff members, organizations and health systems.